Introduction Wendy's Frontenac Lynx Creek Listings by the Year Memories

 Thanks to an interview with owner George Greer, we now know the complete story of Frontenac and Wendy's slope.
-George owned and operated Frontenac ski area from the 1960's until 1991, and still owns the land today.
+George owned and operated Frontenac ski area from the 1960's until 1991.
 Both areas have closely related, albeit slightly complicated histories.
 In the mid to late 1930's, Plymouth, NH was a major stop for the snow trains.
 Skiers would ride these trains from metropolitan areas in the south and would enjoy ski areas in NH.
 Both Plymouth and North Conway were major snow train destinations.
 Three areas were developed in Plymouth before World War II - Wendy's Slope, Frontenac, and Huckins Hill.
 Huckins Hill was located east of town, while Wendy's and Frontenac were developed on Stage Coach Hill, just south of town.
 Wendy's was the area on the eastern side of the hill.
 To help illustrate where the two areas were in relation to each other, here's a late 1930s map.
 Number 3 is the original Frontenac, and Number 4 is Wendy's.
 Map from New England Ski Museum. |

 |